 When you use generic, static content across channels, you limit the converting potential of your marketing.
 Dynamic content, on the other hand, gives marketers the power to personalize every step of the customer journey to an individual’s preferences, behavior and real-time context.
-Each user sees content that is timely and relevant, which in turn encourages clicks and sales.
+Each user sees timely, relevant content, which in turn encourages clicks and sales.

 The benefits of using dynamic content in your marketing include:

-- Driving clicks and sales with timely, highly relevant and engaging content
+Driving clicks and sales with timely, highly engaging and relevant content

 Types of dynamic content